NSA to NSO: NY filmmakers explore circles of surveillance - WTMJ

 BERLIN (AP) — American filmmaker Laura Poitras, known for her award-winning 2014 documentary on former U.S. intelligence contractor Edward Snowden and his revelations about the National Security Agency, has once again turned her camera on the watchmen.

-In an exhibition opening Friday in Berlin, Poitras examines the way the state monitors citizens’ lives — both abroad and at home, in New York City.
+In an exhibition that opened Friday in Berlin, Poitras examines the way the state monitors citizens’ lives — both abroad and at home, in New York City.

 While her early work on the war in Iraq and the U.S. government surveillance apparatus — including the Oscar-winning “Citizenfour” — follows the long trail of the Sept.
 11 attacks, Poitras’ new show grapples with the issues of the past year: The COVID-19 pandemic and the fight for racial justice.